rangsimanketkaew/Auto-NWChem/README.md

 ```
   * **(6)** Running a calculation of optimization of azulene using DFT at M06-2X/6-31G(d) to check if NWChem is installed perfectly.

+Caveat!
 Note that the day I posted this script I was using NWChem version 6.6.
 So this way that I proposed should work with another version though.

 ---
 **Optional: PATH SETTING.** Instead of running nwchem via direct path, you can make a alias path to call nwchem by using following command